MichaelHDesigns/truecrypto-oss/depends/README.md

 No other options are needed, the paths are automatically configured.

+For MacOSX cross compilation, the MacOSX10.11.sdk is required to be present in the /depends/SDKs folder.

+You must also make sure `python-setuptools` are installed, for example:

+    sudo apt-get install python-setuptools

 Dependency Options:
 The following can be set when running make: make FOO=bar